Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 #### From Local Development to Integration of Code Changes to the Remote Main Branch

+The AWSDSC-XUT team may want to experiment with a simplified *trunk-based development* branching strategy that consists of the *main* (*trunk*) branch and several short-lived *feature* branches.
+All thoroughly tested code changes should be merged via pull requests and reviewed by your team members before being integrated into the *main* branch.
+This minimal setup allows for direct deployment of the AWSome Books application from the *main* branch at any time.
+You can refer to [trunk-based development](https://trunkbaseddevelopment.com/) for other advanced variants of this branching strategy or design your own for a customized branching strategy that nevertheless adheres to DevOps practices.

+{{% notice tip %}}
+While pure DevOps practices emphasize automation and aim to minimize the need for manual testing or multiple environments beyond production, real-world scenarios often require a more nuanced approach.
+In practice, teams typically manage several environments (dev, testing, UAT, production, etc.), incorporating manual testing to ensure everything runs smoothly before the final release to customers.
+{{% /notice %}}

 Let's have a look at how the AWSome Books local development and integration processes would work.

 **Local Development**